Paul1365972/hhu-sanity/README.md

 - Opens (hopefully) all PDFs on HHU pages in the browser so your downloads folder doesn't fill with hundreds of badly named files
 - Currenly uses manifest v2 (Scheduled to be removed on chrome in 2023), could work with v3, but that would remove the filename in case you do choose to download a PDF

+## TODO
+- Proper manifest v3 version of the PDF extension
+- Add autologin for the LSF
+    - Check if the lsf redirects nicely like ilias